syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Getting-Started.md

 I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to know about registering Syncfusion license key in your Xamarin application to use our components.

+I> After adding the reference, an additional step is required for iOS and UWP projects.
+You should create an instance of `SfGaugeRenderer` in iOS and UWP projects as shown in this [KB article](https://www.syncfusion.com/kb/8271/how-to-resolve-sfcirculargauge-not-rendering-issue-in-ios-and-uwp).
+For UWP alone, one more additional step is required if the project is built-in release mode with .NET Native tool chain enabled.
+You can refer to this [KB article](https://www.syncfusion.com/kb/8272/how-to-make-syncfusion-xamarin-forms-sfcirculargauge-to-work-in-uwp-in-release-mode-when-net-native) for more details.
+If you are adding the references from toolbox, this step is not needed.

 ## Adding namespace for the assemblies

 {% tabs %}